ergoplatform/ergodocs/docs/mining/index.md

 ## [Autolykos](autolykos)

-**History**

-- **Launch:** Ergo mainnet launched in 2019.
-Total Supply: `97,739,925` ERG.
-- **The Hardening** *(block `417,792`)`* Autolykos v1 originally had pool-resistance built-in through the use of non-outsourceable puzzles.
-Ergo had to adapt and support pooled mining to protect the chain’s consensus as unfortunately the non-out-sourceable puzzles concept was broken with smart contracts.
-See ["Bypassing Non-Outsourceable Proof-of-Work Schemes Using Collateralized Smart Contracts"](https://ia.cr/2020/044).
+- Autolykos v1 originally had pool-resistance built-in through the use of non-outsourceable puzzles.
+- **The Hardening Hard-Fork** on block `417,792` marked the launch of Autolykos v2, enabling mining pools.
+See this [paper](https://ia.cr/2020/044).
-- [**EIP27:**](../dev/protocol/eip27) Extends mining rewards to 2045.
-Activated block `777,272`
+- [**EIP27:**](../dev/protocol/eip27) was passed with overwhelming community support, extending emissions until 2045.
+This will be activated block `777,272`